Mali: A revolt that led to a coup d'etat | DW | 19.08.2020

 Keita 'failed to read the signs'

-The forced resignation of President Keita came after months of a political crisis that stemmed from a disputed parliamentary election.
-In June, anti-government protestors took the streets of the capital Bamako demanding Keita's resignation.
+Keita's forced resignation came after months of a political crisis that stemmed from a disputed parliamentary election.
+In June, anti-government protesters took the streets of the capital demanding Keita's step down.
 He remained largely defiant, but in early July attempted to appease the opposition.
 However, the movement's leaders insisted that he step down, that parliament to be dissolved and urged civil disobedience.

 "Keita and the people around him failed to read the signs correctly, and the president's lack of understanding ignited the masses," Thomas Schiller of the Konrad Adenauer Foundation said.